hackiftekhar/IQKeyboardManager/MANUAL MANAGEMENT.md

 {
     [super viewDidLoad];

-    [textField4 setTitleTarget:self action:@selector(savedUsersAction:)];  //This will convert toolbar placeholder to button textField4.placeholderText = @"Saved Users";  //This is optional (If you would like to override default placeholder text) }
+    [textField4.keyboardToolbar.titleBarButton setTarget:self action:@selector(savedUsersAction:)];  //This will convert toolbar placeholder to button textField4.placeholderText = @"Saved Users";  //This is optional (If you would like to override default placeholder text) }